 Ch.
 5: Skills for Your Resume

-In addition to your qualifications listed under each job posting, your resume should include a skills section to highlight other areas of expertise that you've developed along the way.
-Skills for your resume can include things like fluency in a foreign language, the mastery of a particular computer program, your ability to connect with people and build relationships, or anything else you can think of that your prospective employer may find valuable in a candidate.
+In addition to your qualifications listed under each job posting, your resumé should include a skills section to highlight other areas of expertise that you've developed along the way.
+Skills for your resumé can include things like: fluency in a foreign language, the mastery of a particular computer program, your ability to connect with people and build relationships, or anything else you can think of that your prospective employer may find valuable in a candidate.

-Listing skills on a resume isn’t complicated, but should be done with the same care as everything else in the document.
-It's important to speak to your strengths and demonstrate what you've done with those skills.
-Employers are looking for someone to solve their problem and they want results.
+Listing skills on a resumé isn’t complicated, but it should be done with the same care as everything else in the document.
+It's important to speak to your strengths and demonstrate what you've done with those skills, because employers are looking for someone to solve their problem(s), and they want results.

 What is a Resume Skills Section?

-It's important to stay relevant throughout your resume, but especially in the resume skills section.
-Many think that including filler to make the resume seem not so empty is the way to go, but it is a definitely a mistake.
+It's important to stay relevant throughout your resumé, but especially in the resumé skills section.
+It is here that many think that including filler —to make the resumé seem not so empty — is the way to go, but it is a definitely a mistake.
 Don't be afraid of white space.
 Cluttering it with irrelevant subjects will just make it more difficult for the reader to extract the information they need, making you look unprofessional in the process.

 Any skill that you can transfer to your new project is important to prospective employers.
-Transferrable skills could be anything acquired from an old job to skills obtained from hobbies, sports, volunteering, etc.
+Transferrable skills could be anything acquired from an old job to skills obtained from hobbies, sports, volunteering, and more.

 Skills for Your Resume

-The best place to start when determining which of these you should focus on is the job posting itself.
+The best place to start when determining which of these you should focus on is the hospital job posting itself.
 Within the posting, you should be able to gather the most important experience and skills necessary to perform the responsibilities of the position.

 Identify the most needed skills and take a targeted approach in not only explaining that you have those skills, but how you've used those skills in the past, specifically.

-These skills involve quickly gathering information and searching for differing perspectives to come up with solutions.
+Analytical skills involve quickly gathering information and searching for differing perspectives to come up with solutions.
 List examples of how you've assessed situations in the past, identified the core issue, and created and implemented solutions to those problems.

-These skills generally revolve around problem-solving and finding solutions to the various issues that may arise in your position.
+Reasoning skills generally revolve around problem-solving and finding solutions to the various issues that may arise in your position.
 Your value to the employer is increased with each problem you can solve for them, further securing your job.

 This is one of the most highly-mentioned skills that employers want to see in candidates.
 They value communication and social skills because they want employees that will fit well into the dynamic of their workplace and be relatable to customers and/or patients.

 Unorganized employees are much less productive, essentially costing the employer much more to maintain.
-If you've organized events, maintained schedules or calendars, or set and met goals for your past employers, include it on your resume.
+If you've organized events, maintained schedules or calendars, or set and met goals for your past employers, include it on your resumé.

 The majority of today's positions require working with a team of like-minded individuals to accomplish goals, so it's vital to have the skills to work well with others.
 This skill relates closely with your communication skills and should be highlighted alongside them.You can even portray both, simultaneously, within one bullet point.

 How well do you manage conflict or inspire others to greater heights?
-Interpersonal skills relate close to teamwork and communications, and can sometimes be shown through the same example, leaving more space for other skills or achievements.
-As with teamwork, employers are looking for candidates that will fit in well with their current team and that can work well with others.
+Interpersonal skills relate closely to teamwork and communications, and can sometimes be shown through the same example, leaving more space for other skills or achievements.
+As with teamwork, employers are looking for candidates that will fit in well with their current team and can work well with others.

-Leadership skills revolve around your ability to take charge and manage others, and leading them to meet specific goals or priorities successfully.
-Although some people are natural-born leaders, everyone has some degree of leadership skill, whether they know it or not.
+Leadership skills revolve around your ability to take charge and manage others, including your ability to lead them to meet specific goals or priorities, in a successful manner.
+Although some people are natural-born leaders, everyone exhibits some degree of leadership, whether they know it or not.
 Take a moment to look inside yourself to discover when you’ve either led by action or example, to move others to do something great.

 Disagreement is fine, but you must remain professional at all times and remain aware of the differing opinions around you.
 To show your multicultural strengths, include an example of a situation that you resolved, whether between coworkers or patients/customers/client, and the result of your solution.

 The best skills for any healthcare resumé are those that are well-aligned and supplement the position, the hospital, the clinic, or the company that you're interested in.
 However, don't go overboard trying to find experiences and skills for each of the above categories.Instead, try to figure out which of those would be most valuable to the position you're looking into and use examples for each of those.
-Remember, recruiters and hiring managers are spending less than a minute on each resume they come across, so brevity is your friend here.
-Avoid being too lengthy, mention only the valuable aspects of your previously acquired skills, and you'll be in good shape.
+Remember, most recruiters and hiring managers spend less than a minute on each resumé they come across, so brevity is your friend here.
+Avoid being too lengthy and mention only the valuable aspects of your previously acquired skills, and you'll be in good shape.